 Our Review of Kuhl Renegade Shorts

 A difficult decision put these in 2nd place for the best hiking shorts.
-Built with hardwearing fabric and extras like a 3D cellphone pocket, you could call the Kuhl Renegade Shorts for Hiking your go-to for adventures.
-Loaded with storage, water repellent finish, and quick dry time, these tough hikers are perfect for any adventure that comes your way.
+Built with hardwearing nylon spandex blend fabric and extras like a 3D cellphone pocket, you could call the Kuhl Renegade Shorts for Hiking your go-to for adventures.
+Loaded with storage, water repellent finish, and quick dry time for humid weather, these rugged hikers are perfect for any adventure that comes your way.
 The KUHL Duralux fabric outperforms traditional nylon fabric, resulting in a very durable pair of shorts for your adventure.
 The shorts are rated 50+ for sun protection, keeping you safe when hot weather hiking.

-The pockets definitely make these shorts unique.
-You’ll get a total of 8 pockets: 2 front hand, 2 back, 2 zippered side, 1 stealth cellphone and 1 3D cellphone.
-With all those choices I’m sure you’ll find a spot for absolutely everything you want to carry on the trail.
-I particularly like the security of the zippered side pockets which is where I’d probably carry a phone.
+The pockets make these hiking shorts unique.
+You’ll get 8 pockets: 2 front hand, 2 back, 2 zippered pockets on the side, 1 stealth cellphone and 1 3D cellphone.
+I’m sure you’ll find a spot for absolutely everything you want to carry on the trail with all those choices.
+I particularly like the security of the zippered side pockets, which is where I’d probably carry a phone.

-PROS: These shorts are meant to take a lot of abuse on the trail.
-The Kuhl Renegade are defined as soft shell shorts which means they will protect you like you had a shell on while still breathing.
+PROS: These shorts can take a lot of abuse on the trail.
+The Kuhl Renegade hiking shorts for men are softshell shorts, which means they will protect you like you had a shell on while still breathing.
 Perfect for rough terrain or a rocky trail.
-The addition of Spandex means these are super stretchy ensuring a comfortable fit all day.
-On top of that, the gusseted crotch will stretch with you so no tugging as you climb.
-The side zippered pocket is large enough for your phone.
+The addition of Spandex means these are super stretchy, ensuring a comfortable fit all day.
+On top of that, the gusseted crotch will stretch with you, so there is no tugging as you climb.
+The zippered side pocket is large enough for your phone.
 And they look great so can easily double for casual wear.

 CONS: The waist is a traditional fit which means there isn’t a lot of stretch in the waistband.
-As always that is a personal style preference so it’s something to be aware of.
-A lot of reviewers commented that these run a little small, so if you are in between sizes order up.
+As always, that is a personal style preference, so it’s something to consider.
+Many reviewers commented that these run a little small, so if you are in-between sizes order up.

 Best Athletic Cut Hiking Shorts – The North Face Men’s Wander Shorts